 As an aside, a lot of manufacturers assume you have both heating and cooling.
 If you just have heating, you might find you use fewer wires than they assume you need to.

-Yay, I have a low voltage system and a C-wire!
+YES, I have a 24v (low voltage) system AND a C-wire!

 If you don’t have a C-wire and your heart is set on having a smart thermostat in your home, your have a bunch of options (which can be mostly be boiled down to “get a C-wire” or “get a smart thermostat that doesn’t require a C-wire”).